M. S. Viswanathan: Viswanathan–Ramamoorthy

 In 1952, C. R. Subburaman died unexpectedly.
 Ramamoorthy and Viswanathan joined and completed the background music for the films Subburaman was working on, including Devadas, Chandirani and Marumagal.
-N. S. Krishnan knew them both fairly intimately and also their respective talents by then because of his close relationship with C.R.Subburaman, with whom he had worked earlier in several films.
+N. S. Krishnan knew them both fairly intimately and also their respective talents by then because of his close relationship with C.R.
+Subburaman, with whom he had worked earlier in several films.
 Meanwhile, Viswanathan also worked as the third composer for the film Genova where the other composers were M.S Gnanamani and T.K.Kalyanam.
-M.G.Ramachandran, the hero of the film Genova, had reservations about the 'raw, young music director' but the reservations lasted only until he listened to the songs.
-M.G.Ramachandran instantly recognised the arrival of a genius and the relationship lasted until the end of his career as a hero in 1977.
+MGR, the hero of the film Genova, had reservations about the 'raw, young music director' but the reservations lasted only until he listened to the songs.MGR instantly recognised the arrival of a genius and the relationship lasted until the end of his career as a hero in 1977.
 Viswanathan and Ramamoorthy were asked to write the music for Panam, a 1952 film produced by A. L. Seenivasan and directed by N. S. Krishnan.
 Later the duo was asked to do the background score for the film Ratha Kanneer by its music composer C. S. Jayaraman.

 The duo composed music for over 100 films, and they worked together from 1952 to 1965.

-On 16 June 1963 at a special function M. S. Viswanathan and T. K. Ramamoorthy were each given the title of Mellisai Mannar(Kings of the Light Music).
+On 16 June 1963 at a special function M. S. Viswanathan and T. K. Ramamoorthy were each given the title of Mellisai Mannar (Kings of the Light Music).
 It was granted by Sivaji Ganesan at the Madras Triplicane Cultural Academy.
 The function was supported and facilitated by the Hindu Group of Publications, especially Mr. T. M. Ramachandran, Director C. V. Sridhar and Chitralaya Gopu.

 The duo parted in 1965 after release of Ayirathil Oruvan and since then they composed for films individually.
 After 29 years, they rejoined in 1995 for the Tamil film Engirundho Vanthan starring Sathyaraj.

-P. Susheela received her first National Award as Best Singer in 1969 for the song "Paal Polave" composed by MSV in the film Uyarndha Manidhan.
-Immediately after recording the song, MSV was so happy, he said to P. Susheela that she would be acclaimed as the Best Singer for the National Award for this song.
+P. Susheela received her first National Award as Best Singer in 1969 for the song "Paal Polave" composed by M.S.V. in the film Uyarndha Manidhan.
+Immediately after recording the song, M.S.V. was so happy, he said to P. Susheela that she would be acclaimed as the Best Singer for the National Award for this song.

 The duo Viswanathan Ramamoorthy were awarded an honorary doctorate by the Sathyabama Deemed University in September 2006.

 J. Jayalalithaa, the Chief Minister of Tamil Nadu, conferred the title Thirai Isai Chakravarthy (Emperors of the Cine Music) on Viswanathan and Ramamoorthy in August 2012 and presented them with 60 gold coins and a new car.

 Viswanathan Ramamoorthy duo were the first musicians to arrange a stage performance of the film singers and live orchestra in India.
 Until then only traditional Carnatic music and Hindustani classical music was performed live in any function.
 This became a trend setter and paved the way not only for the birth of many musical troops, but also for knowing, understanding and learning about the western instruments among millions of Indians.